 Wireless Network Name(SSID) – type the second wifi name here

-AP Isolation– click enable if you do not want to share Main WIFI connected device with virtual WiFi connected users.
+AP Isolation– click enable if you do not want to share the Main WIFI-connected device with virtual WiFi-connected users.

 Click Save and Apply Settings.

 After rebooting you will see multiple SSID names from the same Access point and a different password.

 Adding a virtual WiFi name protects your main WIFi network accessing and sharing with guest users.
 You can also use two routers with the same SSID to create the same virtual network name using different wifi routers.

 Although today most WiFi brands provide Wireless controllers.
 The wifi controller gives a simple way to create multiple SSIDs using the controller without configuring one by one AP.

 Hope this post is helpful for you to know how to create Multiple SSID in a Single Access Point without sharing data with each other even while connected to the same Access point.